208cai5099/Data-Analysis-Projects-in-Python/README.md

 I did some exploratory analysis about the 2015 to 2019 Regents state test results in NYC to identify trends across multiple variables, such as disability status, ethnicity, English language learning status, and gender.

+10/2/22
+I added notes to clarify how to interpret the college readiness measurements in the dataset.

 9/29/22
 I uploaded another draft.